tully-t/Xenofox/README.md

 ![screenshot of profile directory button](screenshots/Screenshot_profile_directory.png)

-- Go to where you extracted Xenofox.zip.
+- Go to where you extracted Xenofox-main.zip.
 Copy the "chrome" folder and the "user.js" file to your Firefox profile folder.
 This step is complete when you have a file named "user.js" and a folder named "chrome" (that contains the theme's components) in your Firefox Profile folder

 - Restart Firefox